Skip to Content

 Whether going through a divorce or needing paternity establishment post-separation, let our compassionate Florida child custody attorneys defend your parental rights.
 With our experience and compassion, you do not have to face this emotionally turbulent time alone.
 Call (800) 822-5170 or contact us online for a consultation.

-In the state of Florida, custody is a “time-sharing” schedule arranged either by the court or between the two parents, as well as the division of parental responsibilities that will best suit the child's interests and foster a relationship between parents and their children.
-The time-sharing schedule will detail how long each parent spends with the child and any conditions.
+In the state of Florida, custody is determined by a “time-sharing” schedule, arranged either by the court or by the parents, as well as the division of parental responsibilities that will best suit the child’s interests.
+The time-sharing schedule details how long each parent spends with the child and specifies any special conditions.

-Florida courts prioritize creating a parental agreement that supports equal involvement from both parents unless there is a compelling reason against it.
-This approach encourages cooperation and shared responsibilities, reducing conflicts and enhancing the overall well-being of the child.
-Our legal team can guide you through creating a comprehensive parenting plan that is both legally sound and sensitive to your family's unique dynamics.
+Florida courts default to a parental agreement that supports equal involvement from both parents unless there is a compelling reason otherwise.
+This approach reduces conflict and promotes a supportive co-parenting relationship.
+Our team helps you navigate the creation of a comprehensive parenting plan that is both legally compliant and attentive to your family’s specific needs.

 Types of Custody in Florida Explained by Custody Lawyers

-Our child custody lawyers are skilled in handling any and all of the above.
+Our child custody lawyers in Florida handle any and all of these arrangements, providing clear guidance and support at every step.

 Time-Sharing Determination in FL